Hemostemix Announces Corporate Update

 Hemostemix currently enrolls participants in the phase 2 trial at four sites in South Africa and two sites in Canada.
 The Company recently received FDA clearance to commence clinical trials in the United States.

 Hemostemix Inc. is traded on the TSX Venture Exchange under the trading symbol HEM.
-For more information, visit hemostemix.com or email office@hemostemix.com.
+For more information, visit www.hemostemix.com or email office@hemostemix.com.

 Neither the TSX Venture Exchange Inc. nor its Regulation Service Provider (as that term is defined under the policies of the TSX Venture Exchange) accepts responsibility for the adequacy or accuracy of this release.